-\Box the place and role of Russia in the history of mankind and in the modern world;
+- the place and role of Russia in the history of mankind and in the modern world;

-\Box the main facts, events, phenomena and processes, key dates, geographical realities and personalities of the history of Russia in their relationship and in chrono-logical sequence;
+- the main facts, events, phenomena and processes, key dates, geographical realities and personalities of Russian history in their interrelation and chronological sequence;

-□ concepts and terms related to the history of Russia;
+- concepts and terms related to the history of Russia;

-the main problems and historiographic concepts of domestic history.
+- the main problems and historiographical concepts of Russian history.

-- Analyze the problems of the history of Russia, establish causal relationships; - analyze and evaluate social and economic infor-mation; - □ plan and carry out their activities taking into account the results of this analysis; - \Box make essays on a given topic;
+- Analyze the problems of Russian history, establish cause-and-effect relationships;

+- Analyze and evaluate social and economic information; - plan and carry out their activities taking into account the results of this analysis; - compose abstracts on a given topic;

-$\hfill\square$ correctly evaluate and select the necessary infor-mation, analyze, systematize and generalize it.
+- correctly evaluate and select the necessary information, analyze, systematize and summarize it.

-General scientific and special historical methods, ways and means of research in the field of domestic history;
+- General scientific and special historical methods, ways and means of research in the field of national history;

-- □ ideas about the events of Russian and world history, based on the principle of historicism; - □ skills of analysis of historical sources; - skills of written reasoned presentation of their own point of view; - skills of critical perception of information; - basic terminology and conceptual apparatus in the field of Russian history.
+- ideas about the events of Russian and related world history based on the principle of historicism; - skills of analyzing historical sources; - skills of written argumentative presentation of one's own point of view; - skills of critical perception of information. - basic terminology and conceptual apparatus in the field of Russian history.